Degrading plastics turn into “microplastics.”

 Among other health effects, phthalate exposure has been linked to reduced testosterone levels in male fetuses.

-“Phthalate syndrome is something that is found in males who are exposed to phthalates in utero,” Shanna Swan, PhD, a professor of environmental and public health at the Icahn School of Medicine at Mount Sinai, told Healthline.
+“Phthalate syndrome is something that is found in males who are exposed to phthalates in utero,” Shanna Swan, PhD, a professor of environmental and public health at the Icahn School of Medicine at Mount Sinai in New York, told Healthline in an interview last year.

 “And what happens is that the development of the male genitals is incompletely masculinized,” she said.